Chart Color Schemes

 Residential development activity is lower than average in Howlong according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers in Howlong shows an average of around 15 new dwelling approvals annually over the past five financial years, totalling approximately 78 homes.
-In FY26 so far, 2 approvals have been recorded.
-Between FY21 and FY25, an average of 2.3 people moved to the area per new home constructed.
-New homes are built at an average expected construction cost value of $612,000, reflecting a focus on premium properties.
+AreaSearch analysis of ABS building approval numbers indicates Howlong averaged approximately 15 new dwelling approvals annually over the past five financial years, totalling an estimated 78 homes.
+As of FY26, two approvals have been recorded.
+This averages to about 2.3 people moving to the area per new home constructed yearly between FY21 and FY25, reflecting strong demand that supports property values.
+New homes are being built at an average expected construction cost value of $612,000, indicating a focus on premium properties.

 The estimated population count of 383 people per dwelling approval reflects its quiet development environment.
-Future projections estimate Howlong adding 655 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+AreaSearch projects Howlong to add approximately 657 residents by 2041.
+If current development rates persist, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development